 Many countries, including the United States, have laws that may apply to Tweets and/or Twitter account content.
 In our continuing effort to make our services available to users everywhere, if we receive a valid and properly scoped request from an authorized entity, it may be necessary to reactively withhold access to certain content in a particular country from time to time.

 We have found that transparency is vital to freedom of expression.
 Upon receipt of requests to withhold content, we will promptly notify affected users unless we believe we are legally prohibited from doing so (for example, if we receive an order under seal).
 We also clearly indicate within the product when content has been withheld.
-And, we have expanded our partnership with Chilling Effects to publish not only DMCA notifications but also requests to withhold content -- unless, similar to our practice of notifying users, we are legally prohibited from doing so.
+And, we have expanded our partnership with Lumen to publish not only DMCA notifications but also requests to withhold content -- unless, similar to our practice of notifying users, we are legally prohibited from doing so.

 We strongly believe that the open and free exchange of information has a positive global impact, and that the Tweets must continue to flow.